 We created an engaging microsite to showcase Sony’s Action Cam, a best-in-class portable video camera aimed at athletes and thrill-seekers.

-Octagon, the agency overseeing the Action Cam launch, approached us with a firm list of requirements.
-The microsite had to provide a large space for video, feature social media, and also serve as a store displaying the various Action Cam products.
-As these requirements evolved over time, we expanded the list to include an events calendar and a rider’s page featuring affiliated athletesBMX bikers, skiers, surfers, and others who regularly embraced the camera’s capabilities to display feats of sport and human achievement.
+Octagon oversaw the Action Cam launch and approached us to create the digital experience.
+The deliverable was a microsite that had to have real-estate for large-format video, integrate social media feeds, and convert traffic to Action Cam product pages on Sony’s online store.
+These requirements evolved to include an events calendar and riders pages featuring sponsored athletesBMX bikers, skiers, surfers, and others who took full advantage the camera’s capabilities to display feats of sport and human achievement.

-Rather than create multiple builds for multiple devices, our skilled design and development team built a site automatically optimized for any device.
-Touch and swipe support was coded directly into the site to give the mobile experience a native feel.
-A number of subtle interactive touches worked together to produce an engaging experience that was intuitive and satisfying to use.
+Rather than create multiple builds for multiple devices, our skilled front-end development team built one site optimized for any device.
+Subtle interactive embellishments along with touch and swipe support produced an engaging experience that was intuitive and satisfying to use.

 Tony Hawk and Torah Bright were among Sony's many athlete Brand Ambassadors to take prominent spots on the site.
 They used Action Cams to capture their own athletic escapades, giving users a taste of the coolest extreme sportsfrom BMX and mountain biking to shredding powder on skis and snowboards.